PyroFilmsFX/multif-ck/README.md

 # What?
-Multif-ck is writt in BrainF-ck.
+Multif-ck is written in BrainF-ck.

 Multif-ck will take two seperate inputs of unsigned single digit integers.
 They will be multiplied and their result will be printed.